-In broad terms, the decision-making process consists of three stages, i.e. awareness, consideration, and conversion.This infographic highlights ways you can use social media platforms like Facebook Twitter Instagram and Pinterest to influence your customer's decision-making process Click To Tweet
+In broad terms, the decision-making process comprises three stages, i.e. awareness, consideration, and conversion.This infographic highlights ways you can use social media platforms to influence your customer's decision-making process Click To Tweet

-In the awareness stage, the person becomes aware of a need for a particular product or service.
+In the awareness stage, the person realises a need for a particular product or service.
 In the consideration stage, the person identifies potential vendors for trading with them.

-These three stages can still be broken down further into five or seven stages!
-But for now, let’s leave it as is not to overwhelm you.
+We can break down these three decision process stages further into five or seven stages!
+But for now, let’s leave it as is, not to overwhelm you.

 How Social Media Impacts Consumer Decision Making

-According to this article, professionals with more networks are more likely to gather opinions through their online network, read blogs and query the Twitter channel as early steps in the decision process.
+This article says that professionals with more networks are more likely to gather opinions through their online network.
+They read blogs and query Twitter channels as early steps in the decision process.

-According to these statistics, a whopping 81 per cent of respondents admitted that recommendations and posts from family and friends directly impacted on their buying decisions, while 78% of people said that social media posts of companies influence their buying decisions.
+According to these statistics, 81% of respondents admitted that recommendations and posts from family and friends directly affected their buying decisions.
+Simultaneously, 78% of people said that companies’ social media posts influence their buying decisions.

 Deloitte’s review found that social media influences a full 47% of millennials, compared to just 19% of non-millennials.

-Now let us see the role of some specific social media channels in the decision-making process.
+Now let us see the role of some specific social media networks in the decision-making process.